Tech-FZ/EmuGUI/doc/TESTED.md

 # Compatible guests list

+## THIS DOCUMENT IS DEPRECIATED

+This list has been depreciated and will no longer be updated.
+Please go to https://codeberg.org/lucien-rowan/EmuGUI/wiki/Compatibility-list instead.

 Such a program needs tests in its lifetime.
 That's why I make this compatibility list.
 Feel free to grab your old installation disc and test it out.

 ## Microsoft operating systems